- Component Type: TYPO3 CMS

 - References:CVE-2020-11069, CWE-352, CWE-346

 In a worst case scenario new admin users can be created which can directly be used by an attacker.
-The vulnerability is basically a cross-site request forgery (CSRF) triggered by a cross-site scripting vulnerability (XSS) - but happens on the same target host - thus, it’s actually a same-site request forgery (SSRF).
+The vulnerability is basically a cross-site request forgery (CSRF) triggered by a cross-site scripting vulnerability (XSS) - but happens on the same target host - thus, it’s actually a same-origin request forgery.

 The attacked victim requires an active and valid backend or install tool user session at the time of the attack to be successful.